 Program Costs and Fees

-Students attending UR programs will be charged Rochester tuition and room costs for their semester abroad.
+Students attending partnered programs will be charged Rochester tuition and accommodation fee for their semester abroad.
 These charges will appear on your Rochester term bill.
 If you participate in a semester exchange program, you will be billed by UR for tuition; your host institution will bill you directly for housing.

 The bill will not reflect the registration for your specific education abroad program, but will show any anticipated or expected financial aid.
 The standard Rochester housing charge covers the basic housing level that the program offers, generally with one or two roommates.
 Some programs offer optional premium housing, but students who choose to take advantage of it are responsible for any additional costs.

-Students who participate in a non-UR program will be charged an administrative Study Abroad Fee by The College (see "Additional Expenses" below).
-Students may not take a Leave of Absence and earn study abroad transfer credity.
+Students who participate in a non-partner program will be charged an administrative Study Abroad Fee by The College (see "Additional Expenses" below).
+Students may not take a Leave of Absence and earn study abroad transfer credit.

 Once students are admitted to programs, they are required to inform the Center for Education Abroad and the program sponsor of their plans as quickly as possible.
 Many programs ask for a non-refundable deposit to hold a student's place in the program.
-Deposits range from $100 to $1,000 and are discussed in acceptance materials.
+Deposits range from $100 to $1,000 and are covered in acceptance materials.
 The average is around $500.
 Deposits come out of the program fee; they are not in addition to the fee.